inthegreenwild/stackinterview/README.md

 In order to visually display the API as an example I decided to make a quiz game.
 The icons at the top will filter the questions to display only certain stack-related questions.

->NOTE: The game does not yet fully functional and only allows you to skip through the questions.
-Any other functionality shown below will be added future releases.
+>NOTE: The game is not yet fully functional and only allows you to skip through the questions.
+Any other functionality shown below will be added in future releases.

 Click on one of the filter icons to choose which category of questions to see: